Alluvial Soil

 Geographical Distribution

-It is common in most regions of the world especially in areas that are characterized by river basins.
-In India, as an example, it occupies over 40% of the total land area and it is regarded as the most significant agricultural soil.
+In India, for example, it occupies over 40% of the total land area, and it is regarded as the most significant agricultural soil.

 Alluvial Soil in India